cURLpp

 Those two points are in fact related. cURLpp was difficult to maintain because each libcURL’s option change needed a change in cURLpp; the design didn’t allow those changes to be automatically taken in charge.
 Because I don’t monitor libcURL project carefully, those changes were only applied 2-3 months after the release.
 It wasn’t flexible because it didn’t allowed the user to change cURLpp’s behavior without risking to break previously made applications.

-But in fact, the real problem is that I’m a fat bastard who DOES read feature requests, but does not necessarily program them (You can send your complains to my university/job/girlfriend).
+But in fact, the real problem is that I DO read feature requests, but do not necessarily program them (You can send your complains to my university/job/girlfriend).
 So, this design is, in fact, “Ze” one that is compatible with my laziness.

 Seriously, here’s the advantages of this new design: